 - Avoid caffeine, which is a stimulant that can trigger or heighten anxiety.

 - Valerian (Valeriana officinalis): You can find this herb in tablet or tincture form.
 While it is relatively safe and no significant side effects are known, try not to use it on a regular basis, or you may become psychologically dependent upon it.
 People with impaired kidney or liver functions should not take valerian except under a physician's supervision.
 It should not be used with kava.
 Take one capsule every 4-6 hours as needed and two at bedtime to promote sleep.

 - Kava (Piper methysticum): This herb can reduce symptoms of anxiety or stress.
 However, the FDA has warned that it can cause liver damage, an extremely low risk.
 To be safe, don't take it if you have liver problems or a history of liver disease (such as hepatitis).
-If you want to try kava, Tieraona Low Dog, M.D., an authority on botanical medicine and director of the Fellowship at the Arizona Center for Integrative Medicine, recommends taking 1-2, 460 mg capsules of a good quality brand (she recommends Eclectic Institute) as needed, 2-3 times per day.
+If you want to try kava, Tieraona Low Dog, M.D., an authority on botanical medicine and an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, recommends taking 1-2, 460 mg capsules of a good quality brand (she recommends Eclectic Institute) as needed, 2-3 times per day.

 Andrew Weil, M.D.